 High Ponytail: A high ponytail is tied directly at the back of your head.

-Low Ponytail: A low ponytail is tied and hung at the bottom of your hairline and would hang down the back of your neck in between your shoulders.
+Low Ponytail: A low ponytail is tied and hung at the bottom of your hairline and hangs down the back of your neck in between your shoulders.

 Before investing in a helmet, look at its back and ascertain whether it will be a comfortable fit for you and your ponytail.
 If you have long hair tied in a ponytail, you want to be able to thread it through the opening at the back of the helmet between the bottom of the shell and the fitting strip.